jnqnfe/pulse-binding-rust/README.md

  * `libpulse_simple_binding` for `libpulse-simple`, and
  * `libpulse_glib_binding` for `libpulse-mainloop-glib`.

-See the repective library sub-directories for details.
+See the respective library sub-directories for details.

 The bindings are based upon the public API of PulseAudio, as provided in the PulseAudio 'include' C header files.
 They provide: